naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from ads, affiliate links, and digital product sales in a unified dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales.

 ## Features
-- Add revenue entries for different sources (ads, affiliate, products)
+- Add revenue entries for ads, affiliate links, and products
-- Visualize revenue data in a bar chart
+- View revenue data in a dashboard chart
-- Simple, intuitive dashboard
+- Easy-to-use interface

 ## Installation
-1. Upload `wp-revenue-tracker.php` to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the dashboard under 'Revenue Tracker' in the admin menu
+3. Go to Revenue Tracker in your admin menu

 ## Setup
-No additional setup required.
-Start adding revenue entries right away.
+- No additional setup required

 ## Usage
-- Enter the revenue source, amount, and date
+- Enter revenue data using the form in the dashboard
-- Click 'Add Revenue' to save
-- View your revenue chart on the dashboard
+- View your revenue chart

 ## Requirements
-- WordPress 5.0 or higher
+- WordPress 5.0+
-- PHP 7.0 or higher
+- JavaScript enabled

+## Support
+For support, please open an issue on the plugin's GitHub page.